We all suck – modern web dev ramble

 When we do something we always progress and get better.
-What was once our best work and pride will at some point, if we continue, be shit.
+What was once our best work and pride will at some point, if you continue, be shit.
 We just need to reach the point where we realize it.

 Your song sucks.
 Your painting sucks.
 Your site sucks.
 Your fucking app is a disgrace.
 That’s the truth.
 Even if it’s awesome!
 There’s always so much room for improvement.
 We just can’t see it yet.

 As web development is my “field” (and I’m a shitty ass dev), that’ll be the topic of this post.

 As always, I’ve been doing a lot of web development recently and realized that I have to move forward.
 When I first launched the current revision of the site I was super happy.
 I managed to cram shit that was spread across 20 files into 1 file and I thought it was super neat.
 I taught myself how to parse query strings and build a nice URL structure and I was content.
 Heck, the site does work great, but now…hooo boy..let’s just say..if you know web dev…you don’t wanna see this backend.